SAP-samples/teched2023-DA260/exercises/dd2/README.md

 When selecting a replication object, you can click on the *Additional Options* button; ![](images/Additional_Options.jpg)  next to the target data set name.
 Here you have the following options to:
 - **Rename target Object** to rename the target data set, e.g. when you want to let the replication flow create a target data set, but you want to change its name
 - **Map to Existing target Object** to map to a pre-created target data set (not available for object stores as target)
-- -**Change Container Path** when using a object store as target system
+- **Change Container Path** when using a object store as target system

 ![](images/Additional_Options_Datasphere.jpg)